What is in this leaflet

 - lung or breathing problems

-Both men and women receiving DBL Bortezomib Powder for Injection and their partners must use a reliable method of contraception.
+Tell your doctor if you are trying to make your partner pregnant.
+Both men and women receiving DBL Bortezomib Powder for Injection and their partners must use a reliable method of contraception while receiving DBL Bortezomib Powder for Injection.

-Some medicines and DBL Bortezomib Powder for injection may interfere with each other.
+Some medicines and DBL Bortezomib Powder for Injection may interfere with each other.
+These include:

 - medicines used to treat viral infections such as flu, herpes and HIV